 Many of us are hesitant to take internships seriously.
 But what we don’t realize is an internship is the easiest way of securing a full-time job before graduation.
 It can often prevent the agony of trying to beat the black hole of online job applications.

 Besides being on time and doing amazing work, here are some tips and tricks to turn your internship into a full-time job:

-– Communicate what you are looking for to your connections.
-It’s best to be honest immediately, so when the perfect full-time job comes about, they will remember you.
+e.
+Communicate what you are looking for in your connections.
+It’s best, One-liner to be honest immediately, so when the perfect full-time job comes about, they will remember you.

 - Make a good Impression: Take charge of your own career development; no one else can do that for you.
 Ask to have lunch with as many employees and managers as you can in order to learn from them and build relationships.
 And seek out a mentor.
 Your active involvement in your internship program and your strong sense of the company’s culture and values will help managers see you as a prospect one who is not likely to quit after a few short months.